 -Improved agency oversight of vehicle performance and driver behavior through web-based monitoring and reporting:

 -Service also includes 24/7 national emergency roadside assistance to state drivers (towing, fuel delivery, locksmith, flat tire repair, winch-out, and battery boost).

 -Improved routing and dispatching including a feature that allows agencies to get directions to and from a vehicle's current location by simply entering a street address.
 Dispatchers simply enter an address and provide driving directions for every vehicle in their agency fleet.
 Dispatchers can also email turn-by-turn directions to a driver’s cell phone, PDA, or pager.

 The statewide automated fleet fueling management contract continues to provide notable benefits to the state’s vehicle fleets.
 Comdata in partnership with TransMontaigne, a leading provider of fuel card services provides the state with expansive acceptability throughout Oklahoma and neighboring states at any fuel location that accepts MasterCard® as a payment method for fuel or maintenance.
 This acceptability provides for a single-card use system to purchase fuel and maintenance services at local or state-owned facilities, marinas, airports, and other mobile locations.

-What have fuel costs been under the contract at retail locations for DCS owned vehicles (about 1,200)?
+What have fuel costs been under the contract at retail locations for Fleet owned vehicles (about 1,200)?

 -FY11: $1,549,207 (through May 2011)